apache/skywalking/docs/en/setup/backend/backend-k8s-monitoring-cilium.md

 ## Data flow

-SkyWalking Fetch Cilium Node and Observe Data from gRPC API, analysis to generate entity and using [OAL](./../../concepts-and-designs/oal.md) to generating metrics.
+SkyWalking fetches Cilium Node and Observability Data from gRPC API, analysis to generate entity and using [OAL](./../../concepts-and-designs/oal.md) to generating metrics.

 ## API Requirements